storybookjs/marko/docs/essentials/toolbars-and-globals.md

 <!-- prettier-ignore-end -->

-By adding the the configuration element `right`, the text will displayed on the right side in the toolbar menu, once you connect it to a decorator.
+By adding the configuration element `right`, the text will be displayed on the right side in the toolbar menu, once you connect it to a decorator.

 Here's a list of the configuration options available.